-- Any written communication between the employee and his/her supervisor concerning the matter; - The employee's written communication with the Library Director giving notice of the concern; and - The Library Director's written response to the concern.
+- Any written communication between the employee and the employee's supervisor(s) concerning the matter - The employee's written communication with the Library Director giving notice of the concern - The Library Director's written response to the concern

 Grievance letters should be addressed to the president of the Board of Trustees.
 A copy of any letter of grievance must be sent to the Library Director.
 The president of the Board will reply within thirty (30) days.
 The grievance letter and the Board's reply will become a part of the employee's personnel file.